codenameyau/shiny-prompt/README.md

 3. Open a new terminal

 ###Legacy

-Based on the work by woods and miki725
+Based on the work by woods and miki725.

+Feel free to fork and create your own custom prompt.